ricsirigu/ricsirigu.github.io/src/data/blog/secure-coding-for-embedded-systems-udacity/index.md

 <article class="prose lg:prose-lg xl:prose-lg">

-I’m proud to announce the release of the Secure Coding for Embedded Systems course on Udacity — a project I had the honor of contributing to as one of the authors, together with Dennis Kengo Oka.
+The Secure Coding for Embedded Systems course is now available on Udacity.
+I contributed as one of the authors, together with Dennis Kengo Oka.

-My focus was on some of the most critical and timely areas of embedded system security: Hardening, Supply Chain Risk Management, TLS, and Secure Updates.
-These aren’t just best practices — they’re quickly becoming regulatory requirements, particularly in light of the European Union’s **Cyber Resilience Act (CRA)** and **Radio Equipment Directive (RED)** updates.

-## Why Secure Coding Matters — Now More Than Ever
+My modules cover hardening, supply chain risk management, TLS and secure updates.
+What does the device actually need to run?
+Which dependencies are we shipping?
+How do we protect its communications and deliver an update we can trust?

+These are practical engineering questions.
+They also connect to requirements being introduced through the EU Cyber Resilience Act (CRA) and updates to the Radio Equipment Directive (RED).

+<h2 id="why-secure-coding-matters-now-more-than-ever">Why secure coding matters for connected devices</h2>

-Embedded systems and IoT devices are everywhere — in homes, hospitals, factories, vehicles, and cities.
-But as these systems become more connected, they also become more exposed.
-In response, the regulatory landscape is evolving quickly to enforce security-by-design at the software level.
+Embedded systems run in homes, hospitals, factories, vehicles and cities.
+Connecting them to more systems also exposes them to more attacks.
+Security-by-design requirements are increasingly part of the rules for developing their software.

-Here are two regulations every embedded developer needs to know:
+For an embedded developer, two regulations are worth understanding:

-## 📜 1.
-The EU Cyber Resilience Act (CRA)
+<h2 id="1-the-eu-cyber-resilience-act-cra">The EU Cyber Resilience Act (CRA)</h2>

 The Cyber Resilience Act, formally adopted by the EU in 2024, introduces mandatory cybersecurity requirements for all products with digital elements — including embedded systems and software.

-Key obligations include:
+What does that mean for the work?

 - Products must be secure-by-design and secure-by-default.
-- Must be in place a process to implement vulnerability handling and provide timely security updates.
+- There must be a process for handling vulnerabilities and providing timely security updates.
 - Risk assessments, technical documentation, and conformity declarations will be required.

 Non-compliance may result in penalties up to €15 million or 2.5% of global annual turnover.

-The CRA is expected to become enforceable by December 2027, and it will directly impact how products with digital elements are developed, tested, and maintained.
+The CRA is expected to become enforceable by December 2027.
+That affects development and testing, but also the work needed to maintain a product after it ships.

-## 📻 2.
-Radio Equipment Directive (RED) – Article 3(3)(d)(e)(f)
+<h2 id="2-radio-equipment-directive-red-article-3-3-d-e-f">Radio Equipment Directive (RED) – Article 3(3)(d)(e)(f)</h2>

 Since 2022, the Radio Equipment Directive (2014/53/EU) has been extended with new cybersecurity requirements under Delegated Regulation (EU) 2022/30, specifically:

 - Devices must not harm network functionality or misuse resources.